rjhoyle/cs151-fall2025/docs/syllabus.md

 ## Course Website and Textbook

-Information will be primarily communicated through the course website [https://rjhoyle.github.io/cs151-spring2025](https://rjhoyle.github.io/cs151-spring2025) and [Blackboard](https://blackboard.oberlin.edu/).
+Information will be primarily communicated through the lab website [https://cs.oberlin.edu/~cs151/](https://cs.oberlin.edu/~cs151/) and [Blackboard](https://blackboard.oberlin.edu/).
 Please check both regularly for announcements, class schedule, lab assignments, etc.

 For this class, we will be using an interactive textbook from zyBooks.
 You can buy the book online or buy a code for it at the bookstore.
 To register for this book, do the following:

 ### Section 01 zyBook

 * Sign in or create an account at [https://learn.zybooks.com](https://learn.zybooks.com)
-* Enter zyBook code: OBERLINCSCI151HoyleSpring2025
+* Enter zyBook code: TBD
 * Subscribe to the book

 ### Section 02 zyBook

 * Sign in or create an account at [https://learn.zybooks.com](https://learn.zybooks.com)
-* Enter zyBook code: OBERLINCSCI151LevinsonSpring2025
+* Enter zyBook code: TBD
 * Subscribe to the book

 We will have assigned readings and interactive activities from this book due most classes.
 Activites must be completed before lecture (11 AM for Section 01, 10 AM for Section 02) on the day they are due for full credit (partial credit up to 50% is available for late completions).

-## Discussions
-Discussions will be held using Piazza.
-The enrollment link is on Blackboard.

 ## Class Participation